firefly-iii/docs/docs/docs/firefly-iii/more-information/security.md

 Each form in Firefly III is protected by a token preventing cross site request forging.
 All javascript on Firefly III pages must also be called with a special token to prevent cross-site scripting.

-Firefly III is thusly prevented from executing unexpected Javascript in case of newly discovered SQL injection or forgotten escaping.
+Firefly III is thus prevented from executing unexpected Javascript in case of newly discovered SQL injection or forgotten escaping.

 ## Debug